 If this page is displayed when trying to access MDM Cloud, ensure your MDM Cloud admin has added you as a user.

-A device enrolled using Apple DEP cannot be unmanaged simply by factory resetting the device.
-To unmanage this device, we first need to remove the device from the DEP server and then reset the device in Recovery Mode.
+A device enrolled using ABM/ASM cannot be unmanaged simply by factory resetting the device.
+To unmanage this device, we first need to remove the device from the ABM server and then reset the device in Recovery Mode.

 Ensure the following before enrolling devices using Apple Configurator: